-Above: Any project that starts with, "Step 1, head to the beach," is going to be a-okay with me.
-Here I employed my little helpers (Oliver and Solvi) to assist in finding seaweed specimens.
+Above: Any project that starts with "Step 1: Head to the beach," is going to be A-OK with me.
+Here I employed my little helpers, Oliver and Solvi, to assist in finding seaweed specimens.
 We carried them home in a bucket of clean seawater.

-Above: After you gather specimens, place them in your sink or a white bucket filled with clean seawater.
+Step 1: Gather your specimens and then place them in your sink or a bucket filled with clean seawater.

-Above: Fill another bucket with 2 inches of water.
-(I used the other half of my double sink.)
-Then slide a piece of watercolor paper into the tub and arrange the seaweed on top keeping both paper and seaweed submerged.
+Step 2: Fill another bucket with two inches of water.
+(Instead, I used the other half of my double sink.)
+Then slide a piece of watercolor paper into the tub and arrange the seaweed on top, keeping both paper and seaweed submerged.

-Above: Carefully lift the paper out of the water tilting it this way and that so the water drains away, but you still maintain your design (more or less).
-Then using a small brush, reposition the seaweed into the desired composition and brush away any unwanted bits of seaweed or sand.
+Step 3: Carefully lift the paper out of the water, tilting it this way and that so the water drains away but you still maintain your design (more or less).
+Using a small brush, reposition the seaweed into the desired composition and brush away any unwanted bits of seaweed and sand.

-Above: Carefully place your arrangement on a piece of corrigated cardboard and then gently place a piece of mesh fabric on top.
+Step 4: Carefully place your arrangement on a piece of corrugated cardboard and gently place a piece of mesh fabric on top.
 You can layer several prints this way.

-Above: Place all your prints between the two flat boards and place something heavy on top, like a brick or your Introduction to World Art books.
-Wait several days depending on the relative dryness of your climate.
+Step 5: Place your stack of prints between the two flat boards and put something heavy on top, such as a brick or your Introduction to World Art books.
+Wait several days, depending on the relative dryness of your climate.
 A fan also helps.

-Above: After several days, remove the weights and layers to reveal your prints.
-(If they are not yet dry, then it is fine to just put them back under the weight.)
+Step 6: After several days, remove the weights and layers to reveal your prints.
+(If they're not fully dry, it's fine to put them back under the weight.)
 Using Google, I looked up the names of my specimens and wrote them in pencil.

 Above: Two framed prints now grace my mantel.
-The most delicate specimens and simple compositions turned out to be my favorite.
+The most delicate specimens and simple compositions turned out to be my favorites.

-Above: After trying this project, I do have one addition to Karen's tutorial: more translucent and delicate seaweeds make better (and less messy) prints.
+Above: After trying this project, I have one note to add to Karen's tutorial: More translucent and delicate seaweeds make better (and less messy) prints.